 Quicksand Golf Club in San Angelo is a fun but demanding 18 hole course that plays on 320 acres of what we would call typical west Texas terrain - relatively flat desert terrain with small trees, desert brush, cactus, and sand.
 The course is a combination of a desert course (with forced carries, natural sand areas, cactus that will stick you, snakes, and sage brush) and a links style course.
-Quicksand Golf Club is very appropriately named after its 96 steep and deep treacherous bunkers that seem to attract and swallow your golf ball.
-I have plenty of first hand experience with the bunkers, I must have found at least half of them and taken a lot of the sand home with me in the hair, shoes, socks, and pockets!
+Quicksand Golf Club is very appropriately named after its 71 steep, deep, and huge treacherous bunkers that seem to attract and swallow your golf ball.
+I have plenty of first-hand experience with the bunkers, I must have found at least half of them and taken a lot of the sand home with me in my hair, shoes, socks, and pockets!

 Speaking of fun, there are some outstanding holes, for example:

-I don't think the greens could have been in much better condition and we didn't spot any weather damage.
-They were average size, soft, held the ball well, ran a good speed (9 to 10), and were very true.
+I don't think the greens could have been in much better condition.
+The greens range from average size to huge and they were a little bumpy and slow thanks to a recent plugging.
+Normally they run very true and around a 10 to 11.
 The slope and contour is minor and in most cases very manageable, but watch out, there are a few subtle breaks.
 Most of the greens are raised and very well guarded putting a premium on accurate approach shots.

-The bunkers are everywhere, so make sure you practice you sand shots before you head out.
-They range in size from small pot bunkers to some huge treacherous monsters the size of Rhode Island and they are all different shapes from oval to long with up to 10 fingers, to Mickey Mouse ears, to heart shaped, to one with a grass island with a tree in the middle of the bunker!
-Most of them are deep and steep faced but the good news is they are firm and the ball will hit the face and roll back toward the center of the bunker giving you a much better shot.
+The bunkers are everywhere, so make sure you practice your sand shots before you head out.
+They range in size from small pot bunkers to some huge treacherous monsters the size of Rhode Island and they are all different shapes from oval to long with up lots of fingers, to Mickey Mouse ears, to heart-shaped, to a 4 leaf clover with one extra leaf, to one with a grass island and a tree in the middle of the bunker!
+Most of them are deep and steep-faced but the good news is they are firm and the ball will hit the face and roll back toward the center of the bunker giving you a much better shot.
 The sand is thin and hard to get under and it's gritty.

 Bottom line - what a pleasant surprise with very good conditions; some fun, fair and demanding holes; and an excellent value - a must play if you're anywhere near San Angelo.